peter88213/novelibre/docs/help/tree_context_menu.md

 - Sections are marked "unused" and moved to the "Trash" chapter.
 - Deleting a part has no effect on its subordinate chapters.
 - Deleting a chapter moves its sections to the "Trash" chapter.
+- The "Trash" chapter is created automatically, if needed.
+- When deleting the "Trash" chapter, all its sections are deleted.

 ---